BU-ISCIII/buisciii-tools/buisciii/assets/reports/md/tbprofiler.md

 `_01_tbprofiler.sh`: script that runs whole pipeline for each sample.

-`_02_tbcollate.sh`: script that automatically creates a number of colled result files from all the individual result files in the result directory.
+`_02_tbcollate.sh`: script that automatically creates a number of collated result files from all the individual result files in the result directory.

 ## Input Files